A Comparison of Categories of Nori Motivic Sheaves: Introduction

 into the usual constructible derived categories.
 By stabilizing the image of $\Bti_X^*$ inside $\Dbct(X)$ appropriately, one obtains a well-behaved triangulated category $\Dbgeo(X)$ of \textit{constructible complexes of geometric origin}.
 As in~\cite{BBDG}, one can define a perverse $t$-structure on the latter: its heart $\Pervgeo(X)$ is the category of \textit{perverse sheaves of geometric origin}, and the abelian category of motivic perverse sheaves should be a motivic enhancement of the latter.

 Ivorra--Morel's approach to Nori motivic sheaves puts the accent on the universal property: their category $\MNori(X)$ is defined as the universal abelian category factoring the homological functor

-The existence of Nori's realization functor \eqref{formula:Nri_k^*-intro} implies that this definition recovers $\MNori(k)$ when $X = \Spec(k)$.
+Using Nori's realization functor \eqref{formula:Nri_k^*-intro}, one sees that the definition recovers $\MNori(k)$ when $X = \Spec(k)$.
 By~\cite{IM19} and~\cite{TerenziNori}, as $X$ varies among quasi-projective $k$-varieties, the derived categories $\Db(\MNori(X))$ are endowed with the six operations, compatibly with those on the underlying constructible derived categories.
 The construction of this six functor formalism is long and technical, since one has to reconstruct the six operations starting from $t$-exact functors and natural transformations thereof.
 Ayoub's approach to Nori motivic sheaves puts the accent on the motivic Galois group: the group $\GmotAy(k)$ acts naturally on the triangulated categories $\Dbgeo(X)$, and one is led to consider the associated categories of homotopy-fixed points

-Choudhury--Gallauer's isomorphism between $\GmotNo(k)$ and $\GmotAy(k)$ implies that this definition recovers $\Db(\MNori(k))$ when $X = \Spec(k)$.
+Using Choudhury--Gallauer's isomorphism, one sees that the definition recovers $\Db(\MNori(k))$ when $X = \Spec(k)$.
 Over a general $k$-variety $X$, one can interpret $\Dbgeo(X)^{\GmotAy(k)}$ informally as a category of $\MNori(k)$-valued constructible complexes.
 Since the $\GmotAy(k)$-action is compatible with the six operations, these pass automatically to the homotopy-fixed points, and they even exist $\infty$-categorically.
 In conclusion, there are two natural ways to extend Nori's theory of motives to a six functor formalism, and they enjoy distinct advantages: the universal property is only visible in Ivorra--Morel's setting, whereas the functoriality is much cleaner in Ayoub's setting.